Staying Connected: Local organizations offer fun, virtual learning opportunities!

 Tulsa Botanic Garden is in bloom for the spring, and they don’t want you to miss out on the beauty!
 Follow them on Facebook or Instagram and sign up for TBG’s eNewsletters to see weekly videos from the garden and to get home-gardening tips from their horticultural experts!

 Our beloved TCCL is closed, but the library has always offered multiple online resources, including EBooks, Audiobooks and even options for online learning like Lynda.com and Mango Languages.
 Your family can learn a new skill or read a book together!
+They also have started a Virtual Events page, which you can find here.

 The library also has digital magazines, movies to stream and more.
 Browse their digital collections here.